-Table 1-4 shows the number of F3/EF3 tornadoes that have occurred in Tarrant County since 1950.
-No tornadoes of greater intensity than a F3 or EF3 have been recorded during that time period.
+Table 1-4 shows the number of F3/EF3 tornadoes that have occurred in Tarrant County since 1960.
+Within Tarrant County no tornadoes of greater intensity than a F3 or EF3 have been recorded during that time period.
 In an EF3 tornado it is possible for entire stories of well-constructed houses to be destroyed and severe damage can occur to large structures such as shopping centers.
 Trains can be turned-over and vehicles can be picked up and tossed into the air.